 Disable WiFi Sense.

 2. Click on “Network and Internet”.
-Then from left pane click on WiFi.
+Then from the left pane click on WiFi.

 3. In WiFi settings, click on “Manage WiFi settings” to access “WiFi sense”.